 Family Programs FAX

-The DSN is the provider of long-distance a communications service for the Department of Defense (DoD).
+The DSN is the provider of long-distance communications service for the Department of Defense.
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
-The operator can be reached at commercial 1-844-DISA-HLP (347-2457), Option 2.

 Looking to learn more about Joint Base Lewis-McChord?
 View the in-depth overview.

 Learn about what child care and youth programs and services are available at this location.

 Installations have a variety of resources for elementary and higher education.
 Find out what may be available to you.

 Support and assistance is available to you if you have a family member with medical or educational needs.
 Check out what information and resources are available to you at this installation.